 - They show symptoms of or have been diagnosed with Computer Vision Syndrome (CVS), a type of eye strain caused by excessive and long-term exposure to digital screens.

-- Most of their time is spent looking at any type of screen.
+- Most of their time is spent looking at any screen.

 2. Which glasses are best for computer use for kids?

 You can have eyeglasses explicitly made for the needs of the person who will wear them, even computer glasses.
-In fact, some blue light glasses available in Dubai can also be made with a person’s prescription.
+Some blue light glasses can also be made with a person’s prescription.